All You Need To Know About Brandy: The Legendary French Wine Distillate

 How to drink brandy

-Brandy should be served in large balloons, held in hand, caressed, and the warmth of your body must be transmitted to the distillate.
-Putting ice in brandy is sacrilege: never do it.
-Attention to the glass: the Snifter is essential.
-The lower part above the stem is rounded to allow oxygenation and contact with the air, while the edge is narrow to ensure that the aromas concentrate and do not disperse.
+Brandy should be served in large balloons, held in the hand, and caressed; the warmth of your body must be transmitted to the distillate.
+Putting ice in brandy is sacrilege; never do it.
+Attention to the glass: the snifter is essential.
+The bottom part above the stem is rounded to let oxygen in and make contact with the air, and the edge is narrow to keep the aromas from spreading out.
 The glass is never a detail but the starting point.

 Brandy Price

-Brandy is a distillate that suffers a lot to establish itself as a quality product due to mephitic and low-quality industrial productions.
-The price varies enormously: starting from 12 euros for the most insipid supermarket spirits, up to great 400-500 euros bottles.
-Honestly, (unless we’re talking about collector’s bottles), it’s not worth spending more than 150-200 euros for a bottle of brandy, at which point it’s better to switch to Cognac and Armagnac.
+Because of mephitic and low-quality industrial productions, brandy has struggled to establish itself as a quality product.
+The price ranges greatly, starting at 12 euros for the most insipid supermarket spirits and rising to 400-500 euros for fine bottles.
+Honestly, unless we’re talking about collector’s bottles, it’s not worth spending more than 150–200 euros for a bottle of brandy, at which point it’s better to switch to cognac and armagnac.
 The average price of an ok brandy is 28-35 euros.

 Cocktail To Make With Brandy

 But brandy is also an excellent ingredient for making cocktails.
-Many brandy drinks have become unmissable classics, such as French Connection, Marsalicious, and Brandy Eggnog, but also the old Mint Julep is great with brandy.
+Many brandy drinks, such as the French Connection, Marsalicious, and Brandy Eggnog, have become unmissable classics, but the old Mint Julep also works well with brandy.

 Brandy food Pairings